Tennessee Military Institute: Later years

 In 2011, the campus was given as a gift to a group called the Sweet Water [sic] Sustainability Institute.
 The validity of this transaction was later successfully challenged in court, and ownership of the property was transferred to Enota Institute Inc.

 The campus has been vacant since 2007, and the buildings have fallen into disrepair.
 In 2015, the campus was included on the annual "Endangered Heritage" list of the East Tennessee Preservation Alliance as an endangered historic building and/or place.
 Not surprisingly based on its age, the abandoned campus has drawn the attention of devotees of the supernatural.

 In April 2017, Paul Gaffney, formerly of the Harlem Globetrotters, announced plans to acquire the campus and open the Gaffney Athletics Prep Academy.
 According to Gaffney, it would be the first charter high school to combine an emphasis on athletics with science, technology, engineering, and math, with projected enrollment of 600 students.
 However, these plans quickly fell through.

-A fire was reported on the campus on May 7, 2020, causing further damage.